Education chief: ‘We must expose fake news’

 - Write a convincing 500-word news story of your own, which is either fake or true.
 Bring it to class for your classmates to read.
 Can you work out which stories are fake and which are true?
 How?

 Some People Say...

 “The human brain can turn any crisis into an opportunity.”

 Q & A

 - Fake news, you say?
 How do I know this isn’t fake news?

 - Groups such as the Pew Research Centre have found that the number of people getting their information from social media has grown dramatically.
 New technology has made it easier to promote fake news stories.
 And respected journalists have investigated less reputable websites and found they were sharing many fake stories.

-- The Organisation for Economic Co-operation and Development — a group of over 35 countries, including many of the richest in the world.
+- The Organisation for Economic Co-operation and Development — a forum with over 35 member states, including many of the world’s most developed economies.

-- Schleicher says fake news encourages “echo chambers” — areas where people only hear opinions they agree with.
+- Areas where people only hear opinions they agree with.

 - Islamic State